-You have an addiction when you do not have control over the drugs and alcohol you are taking.
-It’s that simple.
-Don’t try to pretend you are not like other people who are out of control because you are.
+Don’t try to pretend you’re not like other people who are out of control because you are.
 No control equals addiction.
 Lapse of control equals addiction.
 Frequent lapse of control equals addiction.

-Many addicts will spend thousands of dollars, sometimes tens of thousands of dollars a year on your addiction.
+Many addicts will spend thousands of dollars, sometimes tens of thousands of dollars a year on their addiction.
 If you add it up over the years you could probably have bought a house.

-- You want to cheat on the cost of recovery so you look for the cheapest options.
+- You want to cheat recovery, so you look for the cheapest residential options.
 Big mistake because you get what you pay for in life.

-- You expect to go into rehab but don’t do what you are asked to do and don’t want to change who you are.
-The residential relapse post-rehab can be up to 60%.
+- You go into rehab but don’t do what you’re asked to do and don’t want to change who you are.
+Residential rehabs post-rehab relapsed can be up to 60%.

 - You find a therapist and expect them to do all the work in changing you.